Introduction

 Munich

-The shots below from Munich (Director : Steven Spielberg, DP : Janusz Kaminski) is one of the frames that really astounded them.
+The shots below from “Munich” (Director : Steven Spielberg, DP : Janusz Kaminski) is one of the frames that really astounded them.
 The practical light does NOT affect the characters.
 There is no rim.
 But without this lamp, it would just be black behind them.
 It also justifies, unconsciously and illogically, the light coming from the right.

 In CG, I can assure you 100%, we would have a rim on these characters.
 That’s the obvious choice.
 But in most cases, practical lights only illuminate the set.
 They are not strong enough to light actors.
 Therefore their main purpose is to break background homogeneity and to justify other lights.
 Indeed, a visible source on screen like a lamp, helps the brain to accept the lighting more easily.
-Practical lights can help for composition, create depth, improve the set dressing, even in daylight.
+Practical lights can help for composition, create depth and improve the set dressing, even in daylight.

 Please pay attention to the light between the characters.
 It ties the characters together, but we will come back to that later.